JosefinaAureaAmaro/00_Project_Python_DataAnalysis/README.md

 1. T-Test & p-value : Using a histogram to show the frequency/distribution of the values in the table [Use class example: 07-Project-1/3/Activities/02-Ins_TTest] note: use ANOVA? instead of ttest for mlt variances
 This can be used to show how an industry’s growth correlates matches with air pollution
 2. Also using a scatter plot to show how pollution and population are correlated (either prove or disprove)
-3. Line graph to show pollution growth over time as GDP (whichever we decide) increases over time - agree, I like this idea.
-It can be the first graph we show. - Wendy
+3. Line graph to show pollution growth over time as GDP (whichever we decide) increases over time

 ## Analysis Outline
 Branch Name: (GDP_analysis) Alex